cnlbob/mcellRules/README.md

 ## Installation

 - In build folder, run `python requirements.py`.
-This file will download and compile, nfsim, nfsimCinterface, and MCell.
+This file will download and compile, bionetgen, nfsim, nfsimCinterface, and MCell.
 (May need troubleshooting)
-- Download and install a recent version of bionetgen.
 - Create a file called mcellr.yaml in the mcellRules directory.
-  - Set the path to bionetgen (the location of BNG2.pl).
+  - Set the path to bionetgen, which should be ./mcellRules/build/bionetgen/bng2/BNG2.pl.
   - Set the "libpath" which should be in ./mcellRules/build/mcell/lib if you ran requirements.py.
   - Look at mcellr.yaml.template for a reference.